Better Audits

 Include Rendered Evidence

-When screenshots or other local files matter, include both the file paths and a short text description.
-Then check the child outputs for access errors.
-If a harness cannot read the files, stage them somewhere it can access and rerun; do not treat that failure as a normal design review.
+When local files matter, include the file paths and a short text description.
+Then inspect the child outputs for access errors.

 Ground Standards in Sources

-Section titled “Ground Standards in Sources”When the audit depends on an external standard, registry convention, or product behavior, include the sources in the prompt and ask reviewers to separate facts from judgment.
-Otherwise a model council can confidently optimize the wrong model of the world.
+Section titled “Ground Standards in Sources”Include primary sources when an audit depends on an external standard, registry convention, or product behavior.
+Require reviewers to separate facts from judgment.

 format.
-They are portable SKILL.md folders discovered by tools such as Codex,
+They are portable SKILL.md folders.

 Good Prompt Shape